hmilbourne/markdown-cv/index.md

 __Milbourne, H.__ & Nickerson, S. (2016).
 Understanding the ways GTAs appropriate and transform professional development.
 In M.B.
 Wood, E.E.
 Turner, M. Civil, J.A.
 Eli (Eds.), _Proceedings of the 38th Conference of the North American Group for the Psychology of Mathematics Education_, p.
 434, Tucson, AZ.

+### Works in Progress

+__Milbourne, H.__, Wynn, L., & Zahner, W. (In Progress) Ways secondary mathematics teachers order algebra problems based on both mathematical and linguistic complexity: A case study. _Journal of Mathematical Behavior_, DBT.

+__Milbourne, H.__ (In Progress).
+The lead TA influence: The teaching practices focused on by a GTA leader for an active learning classroom. _PRIMUS_, DBT.

 ## Occupation

 `1600`